 NeoLoad is not only a less-expensive alternative to LoadRunner; NeoLoad is a more-efficient and faster load and performance testing tool for web, mobile, and other digital applications.
 This is especially true for applications developed in fast-paced environments practicing DevOps or Agile methodologies.

 Most testing tools (including LoadRunner) have a GUI with record and playback capabilities that require some coding to further customize scripts, but NeoLoad is different because there’s no coding required at all.
 Correlations can be run automatically at the end of each recording.
 Parameterization and randomization of variables take just a few clicks, and logical actions are all drag-and-drop.
 Former LoadRunner customers tell us that using NeoLoad results in up to 10 times faster test design compared to using LoadRunner.

 Better Support for Web Technologies

 Neotys has set a consistent track record for enhancing NeoLoad with support for new web protocols months (and sometimes years) ahead of LoadRunner.
-This improves TCO because you don’t have to spend time and resources hand-coding a workaround to include these new technologies as they become available – NeoLoad supports them out-of-the box.
-Of course, the real test of a great load testing tool is not just that it’s able to test a particular technology – it’s how well your tool is able to test that technology.
+This improves TCO because you don’t have to spend time and resources hand-coding a workaround to include these new technologies as they become available – NeoLoad supports them out-of-the-box.
+Of course, the real test of a great load testing tool is not just that it’s able to test a particular technology – it’s how well your tool can test that technology.